patternhelloworld/docker-blue-green-runner/README.md

 git status # If any changes are detected, the source code may be corrupted.
 ```

+### Structure

+#### Use-[Module].sh
+- Here, 'Use' is not related to Hooks commonly used in front-end frameworks like React.
+Instead, it is more similar to Traits in PHP."

 ### Concurrent Running for this App
 - Running ```sudo bash *.sh``` concurrently for the **same** project at the same time, is NOT safe.
 - Running ```sudo bash *.sh``` concurrently for **different** projects at the same time, is safe.

 ### Docker Swarm

+- Beta version. which is supposed to be improved in v6.
 - 'ORCHESTRATION_TYPE=stack' is currently experimental, keep 'ORCHESTRATION_TYPE=compose' as it is in the production stage.
   - However, you would test the docker swarm, run the command.
 It is currently tested for the Java sample.
     - ```shell